Current information to software suppliers

 These changes will not affect the certificate algorithms.
 The change will not affect the content or terms of corporate payment services or payments in the op.fi service for corporate customers.

-More information about the deployment of SHA256 certificates can be found in the Web Services channel user guide.
+More information about the deployment of SHA256 algorithms can be found in the Web Services channel user guide.